lizadaly/there-are-stars/README.md

 remain the same.
 The story does not otherwise use any information about users who interact with the repository.

-If you have starred the repository and you un-star it, the character repesenting you will disappear the next time the story is regenerated.
+If you have starred the repository and you un-star it, the character representing you will disappear the next time the story is regenerated.